abdallajama201/Third-Party-APIs/README.md

 ## Credits

-The original webpage were provided by [Trilogy Education Services](https://www.trilogyed.com/universities/) and the [School of Continuing Studies - University of Toronto](https://learn.utoronto.ca/)
+The original webpage was provided by [Trilogy Education Services](https://www.trilogyed.com/universities/) and the [School of Continuing Studies - University of Toronto](https://learn.utoronto.ca/)

 ## License